QY-H00/PoseIG-Template/README.md

 For an existing example, you could refer to `lib/poseig_tools/ig.py:detection_back_func()` and `lib/poseig_tools/ig.py:regression_back_func()`.

 ### Reference
-We adopt code and model from the repository https://github.com/leoxiaobin/deep-high-resolution-net.
+We adopt the model in this example from the repository https://github.com/leoxiaobin/deep-high-resolution-net.

 ```
 @inproceedings{sun2019deep,